juusokasperi/hy-tira1/README.md

-# Tietorakenteet ja Algoritmit I / Data Structures and Algorithms I
+# Tietorakenteet ja Algoritmit I & II / Data Structures and Algorithms I & II

 Coursework for Helsingin Yliopisto.
 All code written in Python.